CS Dept Enrollment Likelihood

 This picture shows the evolution of class sizes in classes taught by Computer Science faculty since Fall 2008.
 Specifically, it shows the likelihood that a randomly chosen scu will belong to a class of a given size.

-So, for instance, you can see that in Fall 2008, more than 50% of our SCUs were delivered in classes of size less than 30, and that in this last quarter, about 86% of our SCUs were delivered in classes of size 40 or less.
+So, for instance, you can see that in Fall 2008, more than 50% of our SCUs were delivered in classes of size less than 30, and that in Winter 2017 (2172), about 90% of our SCUs were delivered in classes of size 40 or less.

 Here’s the picture for the College as a whole: